blues/notehub-js/README.md

 All of these directions are also available in the auto-generated [`README.md`](src/README.md) in the `src/` folder as well, for reference.

-> **NOTE:** Even testing locally, you will need an OAuth access token (this is the `bearer_access_token` referenced in the code examples).
-See [these directions](https://dev.blues.io/reference/notehub-api/api-introduction/#authentication-with-oauth-bearer-tokens) on the Blues Developer Experience site to generate one.
+> **NOTE:** Even testing locally, you will need an `X-SESSION-TOKEN` (this is the 'api-key' referenced in the code examples).
+See [these directions](https://dev.blues.io/reference/notehub-api/api-introduction/#authentication-with-session-tokens-deprecated) on the Blues Developer Experience site to generate one.

 ## Deploying notehub-js to npm